Low-/No-Tech Productivity

 Shell Scripts

 This takes a bit more investment and planning, but learning how to make scripts in your shell (bash, zsh, etc.) can automate otherwise time consuming or annoying tasks[11].
+A UNIX terminal/shell is available on pretty much every computer these days, so these are also immensely portable.
 For example:

 - to-do list management[8,9]